 The first eight weeks of the programme at level 4 is delivered as "Launch-pad" at the college.
-The Launch pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and provide an introduction to the next unit in the schedule.
+The Launch pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and introduce the next unit in the schedule.